 The need to creatinge a Museum of Archaeology in Águilas dates from the 19th century, at a time when there was a boom ofin this type of institutions.
 Even in the second half of the 18th century, as a result of the constant construction building activity in this area, numerous archaeological findings took place.
 These discoveries were related to the ancient settlement that lies underground.
 Among the main findings are the ruins of Roman baths, found in 1787, in a plot located on Rey Carlos III Street.

-The Archaeological Museum was inaugurated on November 20, 2000; therefore, it is a relatively new institution.
+The Archaeological Museum that you are visiting with the audioguide was inaugurated on November 20, 2000; therefore, it is a relatively new institution.
 It was created in order to achieve one main goal: integrating the conservation, protection, exhibition, research, and promotion of the local archaeological heritage, by encouraging the participation of the residents in the protecting on of their heritage, and also to offering visitors the opportunity to learn about the history of the city.